h8d13/Vase/README.md

 ---

-A testing suite to run VMs and perform Archlinux system installations: **6-13x faster** then any other distro with KDE.
+A testing suite to run VMs and perform Archlinux system installations.

 > Made to be able to test future installs without going into BIOS. **Without a USB or without an ISO.**
 > Or test other distros from Arch without learning all the QEMU docs.

-Written in bash and python.
+Written in bash and python. **6-13x faster** then any other distro with KDE.

 ---